-A high level risk register is maintained which is reviewed by the Audit Committee on an annual basis.
+A high level risk register is maintained which is reviewed by the Board and the Audit Committee on an annual basis.
 The register identifies key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+Operational risk registers are kept by each School/service area in the college and are reviewed on a quarterly basis.